 Click on the Filled Map under the Visualization section.
 It converts a Map into a Filled Map.

-Next, Drag and Drop the 2016 Population from Fields section to Legend region.
+Next, Drag and Drop the 2016 Population from the Fields section to the Legend region.

 Create a Filled Map in Power BI Approach 2